Cosmic Lift Off

 I was tempted to tell him a fairy tale about cows sucked up by large silver disks in the sky.
 I don’t have enough impulse control.
 Would that be lying to the government?
 How long could they stick you in a hole tied to a gurney after that?
-Hard to know.
 So, I hid in the kitchen every time he came in.
 It didn’t mean I couldn’t see everything or hear what was said.
 It kept me from cruelly playing with him.

 Maggie looked over her shoulder at Major Willis, and said “That boy’s pants are on too tight.”
 She sniffed and went back to giving her client the lottery numbers.

 Jamie came back out of the kitchen where he’d been hiding.
 Maggie had a huge heart, but that softness did not extend to Jamie.
 He came to her to straighten out his life, and he would straighten out.
 Or else.